GeekyGhost/ComfyUI-GeekyRemB/README.md

 # GeekyRemB: Advanced Background Removal and Image Processing Node for ComfyUI
-Note, with the most recent update, most new features work, some do not, bear with me please as I make us something that doesn't currently exist lol.
+Note, with the most recent update, most new features work, some do not, bear with me please as I make us something that doesn't currently exist lol. briefnet is a new addition I'm working to add, the zoom in and out features aren't functional yet.
+Most filters and animations work, but some do not.

 # GeekyRemB: Comprehensive User and Developer Guide